The Butrans patch is a pain relieving drug from the opioid family.

-One nice thing about this drug is that the risk for overdose is much lower than other narcotic pain meds.
+One nice thing about this drug is that the risk of overdose is much lower than other narcotic pain meds.

 Remember, the drug takes upwards of three days to come into full effect.
 So if you do not feel strong pain relief within the first few days of administration, just hold out.
 If by 5 to 7 days in you still have not found relief, you likely need to up your dosage.

 That said if you’ve found the correct dosage you are likely to experience relief up until the 5th or 6th day.
 It’s actually less often that people will get relief from pain for the whole 7 day period that the patch is supposed to work for.